Accenture/EcoSonar/API.md

 OR

-EcoSonar API is not able to request to the MongoDB Database :
+EcoSonar API is not able to request the MongoDB Database or an internal error occured

 - **Code:** 500 Internal Server Error <br />

+<a name="delete-project"></a>

 ## **EcoSonar URL Configuration - DELETE PROJECT**